roboticslab-uc3m/teo_batc/README.md

 ##Teo_moveit package
 This package contains several examples of the TEO humanoid robot using the state of the art software Moveit!.

-**Note: Teo_moveit_config** is the generated package using the moveit! assistant, for the correct TEO configuration in Moveit!.
+**Note: teo_moveit_config** is the generated package using the moveit! assistant, for the correct TEO configuration in Moveit!.
 Additional info about this assistant can be found in <http://docs.ros.org/hydro/api/moveit_setup_assistant/html/doc/tutorial.html>.

 For further documentation about this package take a look at the readme.md in its repository.
 ##teo_batc